Frequently Asked Questions (FAQ)

 Q: How do I know if I have an authentic DMC tool?

 A: There are many copycat and knockoff tools entering the market.
-Here are some tips to insure you are buying an authentic DMC product:
+Here are some tips to ensure you are buying an authentic DMC product:

 - Avoid purchasing DMC products from unauthorized sources.